nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Extensions**

 Extensions:
-  2a.
+  * 2a.
 There are no tasks
-      *Use case ends.
+       Use case ends.

-  5a.
+ * 5a.
 There are no members
-      *5a1 Hackassist shows an error message that there are no members
+    * 5a1 Hackassist shows an error message that there are no members
        Use case ends.

-  7a.
+* 7a.
 HackAssist detects that the member's Ability Rating is lower than the given task
-      *7a1.
+    * 7a1.
 Hackassist shows a warning message for low user rating
-      *7a2.
+    * 7a2.
 Hackassist promts for confirmation
-      *7a3.
+    * 7a3.
 User ackowledges and confirms addition of member
       Use case resumes from step 8.

-  7b.
+* 7b.
 HackAssist detects that the member already has more than 3 tasks
-        *7b1.
+    * 7b1.
 Hackassist shows a warning message for potentially overloaded user
-        *7b2.
+    * 7b2.
 Hackassist promts for confirmation
-        *7b3.
+    * 7b3.
 User ackowledges and confirms addition of member
       Use case resumes from step 8.

-  *a.
+* a.
 At any time, User chooses to cancel the process.
-       *a1.
+    * a1.
 HackAssist requests to confirm the cancellation.
-       *a2.
+    * a2.
 User confirms the cancellation.
       Use case ends.

  **Use case: Edit deadline of task**